AshwinSant5/PerfWatch-Web-Edition/METRICS_EXPLANATION.md

 - Memory thread does CPU-intensive allocations
 - Threads compete for CPU time, causing context switches

-**Your value:** 102.4% is reasonable - it shows the program is actively using CPU resources across multiple cores.

 ---

 ### Memory / Working Set (1639.8 MB)